leerob/dart-react-todo/README.md

 ### Continuous Integration

 Continuous Integration (CI) is the process of automating the building and testing of your code every time you commit changes to GitHub.
 We can utilize [Travis CI](https://travis-ci.org/) to easily perform static analysis, check formatting, run unit tests, and generate code coverage using a `.travis.yml` file.
 You don't need to worry about configuring this file - it's already all set up and running in this repository.
-If you fork this repo to create your own application, you will need to sync Travis CI and [codecov](https://codecov.io/) with your GitHub account to trigger builds when you commit changes and generate coverage.
+If you fork this repo to create your own application, you will need to sync Travis CI with your GitHub account to trigger builds when you commit changes.

 ### Deploying

 When you're ready to compile your code to JS, we can use `pub run build_runner build`.
+[This command](https://webdev.dartlang.org/tools/webdev#webdev-build) uses
-This command uses `dart2js` to compile Dart to a single JS bundle. `dart2js` will automatically remove any dead code or unused libraries.
+`dart2js` to compile Dart to a single JS bundle. `dart2js` will automatically remove any dead code or unused libraries.
 By default, the compiled code is output to the `build/` directory.